2022 South Ossetian presidential election: Campaign

 On 25 February 2022, President Bibilov fired his defense minister and presidential candidate Ibrahim Gazseev.

 If re-elected, Bibilov announced that a referendum on the unification of South Ossetia with Russia would be held in the near future.
 Gagloyev was critical of the proposal, since "public opinion on the subject is known."
 Bibilov was endorsed by Denis Pushilin (head of the breakaway Donetsk People's Republic), Lyudvig Chibirov (first president of South Ossetia) and representatives of the United Russia party.

 On 14 April chair of the Central Election Commission Emilia Gagiyeva stated that the election runoff was scheduled for 28 April.
 As 28 April falls on a Thursday, the CEC sent a letter to the president asking him to declare it a day off.
 On 23 April the Supreme Court of South Ossetia revoked the CEC decision as it was in contrary with Article 10 of the Constitution of South Ossetia, which says that voting could be held only on Sunday.

 Results

-On April 10, 2022, incumbent President Anatoly Bibilov lost the first round of the presidential election to Alan Gagloyev, who received most votes.
+On 10 April 2022, incumbent President Anatoly Bibilov lost the first round of the presidential election to Alan Gagloev, who received most votes.
 As none of the candidates received more than 50% of the vote, a requirement to win the presidency, a second round was called between Bibilov and Gagloyev.
-The three eliminated candidates declared their support for Gagloyev for the second round, which was scheduled for May 8, 2022, after initial confusion over its date.
+The three eliminated candidates declared their support for Gagloyev for the second round, which was scheduled for 8 May 2022, after initial confusion over its date.
 Gagloyev won this round with 56.2% of the vote.
-The Election Commission set the transfer of power on May 24, 2022.
+The Election Commission set the transfer of power on 24 May 2022.

 According to local experts, Bibilov's defeat after an easy victory in 2017 can be explained by the number of scandals and abuse of power accusations that took place in recent years.
-There was for example the scandal of the prison death, which caused civil unrest and a paralyzed parliament.
+There was for example the scandal around the Murder of Inal Djabiev, which caused civil unrest and a paralyzed parliament.